Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experiments

 \subsection{Fine-tuning}

-Fine-tuning is another method to evaluate the quality of learned representations, as it tests the model's ability to adapt its pre-trained features to new tasks.
-We add a linear classification head at the end of the encoder and train the entire network for 10 epochs.
-Similar to linear evaluation, training for 10 epochs is sufficient, as further training does not lead to additional performance gains.
-Fine-tuning can potentially enhance performance beyond what is achieved with linear evaluation alone.
+Fine-tuning evaluates the quality of learned representations by testing the model's ability to adapt pre-trained features to downstream tasks.
+We append a linear classification head to the encoder and train the entire network for up to 100 epochs, using early stopping with a patience of 10 based on the validation set.
+As previously mentioned, we evaluated 10 logarithmically spaced base learning rates between \(10^{-2}\) and \(10^{-5}\), and selected the best model using validation AUC.

-Table \ref{tab4:multiclass finetune} presents the results of fine-tuning on the \textit{PTB-XL} and \textit{CPSC2018} datasets.
-ECG-JEPA is compared with other SSL methods as well as supervised methods in a multi-class classification setting, where the student network is trained directly from the scratch.
-The results indicate that ECG-JEPA achieves the highest AUC and F1 scores on \textit{PTB-XL} and the highest AUC on \textit{CPSC2018}.